 Chiara advises clients on commercial transactions, open source and dual license models, technology, content and music licensing, and commercial and IP aspects of financing and acquisition transactions.
 Chiara’s practice also includes advising clients on privacy and data protection compliance matters.
 Chiara holds the certificate for CIPP/US for U.S. private-sector privacy from the International Association of Privacy Professionals (IAPP), the global standard in privacy certification.
 The CIPP/US certification demonstrates a strong knowledge of U.S. private-sector privacy laws and requirements for global transfers of data.
 Chiara’s clients include B2B and B2C companies that range from small software, mobile app, IoT and SaaS startups to e-tailers and clothing brands to large public companies.

 Chiara earned her B.A. degree in Political Science, with minors in biology and Spanish language, at the University of California at San Diego and her J.D. degree and the Certificate in High Technology Law from the Santa Clara University School of Law.

 When she is not in the office, Chiara enjoys spending time with her husband and two kids.
 She is happiest when she has a good fiction book to read.
-You may also find her at the barre studio or gardening and trying to grow tomatoes and basil as well as her Italian grandmother.
+You may also find her at the Barre3 studio or gardening and trying to grow tomatoes and basil as well as her Italian grandmother.